Santo DiMera: Storylines

-Santo is a traveling salesman and the father of crime lord Stefano DiMera.
+The character Santo is a traveling salesman and the father of crime lord Stefano DiMera.
 Victor Kiriakis described Santo as "brilliant, wealthy, charming and utterly crooked" with "operations all over the world".
 While doing business in Galway, Ireland, he became involved with a novice nun, Colleen Brady.
-Even though he was married and had a son at the time of their first meeting, he is drawn to Colleen and chose to pursue her.
-Santo and Colleen share letters and begin a relationship after Santo's wife allegedly died.
+Even though he was married and had a son at their first meeting, he is drawn to Colleen and chooses to pursue her.
+Santo and Colleen share letters and begin a relationship after Santo's wife allegedly dies.
 Their relationship is the reason the DiMeras start the Brady–DiMera feud.